-Charles was born at Bradley, Yorkshire in 1896.
+Charles Gill was born in Bradley, Yorkshire in 1896.

-According to his Medical History he was 5ft 6 inches tall and weighed 127lbs.
-His level of fitness was considered 'good'.
+According to his Medical History he was 5ft 6 inches tall and weighed 127 lbs (approx: 9st or 58 kg) His level of fitness was considered 'good'.

 He had served 83 days at home and 31 days in France.